 If Die Hard was to be a success, the studio knew they needed a bona fide action star in the part, so they set about offering it to a seemingly never-ending list of A-listers of the time.
 Rumor has it that Sylvester Stallone, Harrison Ford, Robert De Niro, Charles Bronson, Nick Nolte, Mel Gibson, Richard Gere, Don Johnson, Burt Reynolds, and Richard Dean Anderson (yes, MacGyver!) were all considered for the role of John McClane.
 And all declined it.

 Die Hard’s producers had nothing against Bruce Willis, of course.
-But he wasn’t an immediate choice for the role—up until that point, he was known solely as a comedic actor, not an action star.
-How times have changed!
-Following the success of the film, the action genre really became Willis’ bread and butter, and although he has two Emmys for his comedy work, it has remained as such to this day.
+He just wasn’t an immediate choice for the role because, up until that point, he was known solely as a comedic actor, not an action star.
+Following the success of the film, the action genre really became Willis’s bread and butter, and although he has two Emmys for his comedy work, it has remained as such to this day.